-Gensler, a global architecture and design firm, has leased 21,251 sf of the 53,389 sf available in building one.
+Gensler, a global architecture and design firm, has leased 21,251 square feet of the 53,389 square feet available in building one.
 The remaining space in both buildings is already spoken for as well according to Endeavor.

 The development will also house two upscale amenities within its retail spaces: Equinox Gym and members-only social club SoHo House.

 Turnbridge Equities is developing the project and Endeavor is handling leasing.

 Address: 1400 Lavaca St.

 SXSW Center is a 13-story tower in Austin’s Central Business District located just west of the Texas Capitol Building, which was completed in May 2019.
 The building offers 143,988 square feet of office space with 300 parking spots in an attached garage.

 The building is named for its role as the SXSW headquarters, but coworking giant WeWork has leased almost 65,000 square feet of office space in the building, which is over 20,000 more square feet than the SXSW organization.
 Butler Snow leases 21,000 square feet in the building as well.

 A 2,000-square-foot rooftop deck with a garden and a view of the nearby Texas Capitol is available as an event space for tenants, and the lobby features a coffee bar and cafe with indoor and outdoor workspace.